 1.18.
-Responsibilities
+Responsibilities:

-- a.
-Ensure efficient and effective services, where they are relevant to the needs of the community and the responsibility of Buckinghamshire Council, in the short, medium and long term. - b.
-Provide visible political leadership in relation to residents, stakeholders and partners in the overall co-ordination of policies, strategies and service delivery affecting the locality. - c.
-Lead the Cabinet in its work to develop the policy framework and budget of the Council within the agreed policy framework. - d.
-Lead the development of local and regional strategic partnerships. - e.
-Ensure the appropriate representation of the Council on key outside bodies.
+- Ensure efficient and effective services, where they are relevant to the needs of the community and the responsibility of Buckinghamshire Council, in the short, medium and long term; - b.
+Provide visible political leadership in relation to residents, stakeholders and partners in the overall co-ordination of policies, strategies and service delivery affecting the locality; - c.
+Lead the Cabinet in its work to develop the Policy Framework and Budget of the Council within the agreed Policy Framework; - d.
+Lead the development of local and regional strategic partnerships; - e.
+Ensure the appropriate representation of the Council on key outside bodies where these relate to executive functions and are not reserved to full Council.

 1.19.
-Key Tasks
+Key Tasks:

-- Provide leadership to the Council and its political administration, and lead the presentation of the recommendations, plans, policies and decisions of the Cabinet and the Council. - b.
-Represent the Council's political and strategic decision-making in the community and in discussions with regional, national and international organisations and others in order to pursue matters of interest to the Council and its communities and to keep the Council and the Cabinet informed accordingly. - c.
-Appoint Members of the Cabinet and allocate Cabinet portfolios. - d.
-Develop and maintain good working relations and effective channels of communication with the Chairman of each Select Committee - e.
-Direct, manage and chair meetings of the Cabinet and to take responsibility, individually and/or collectively for any specific portfolio, including providing a political lead in proposing new policy, strategy, budget and service standards and reviews, as well as acting as spokesman for the Council. - f.
-Meet regularly and provide policy direction to the Chief Executive and other relevant senior offices (with or without the Cabinet) to consider and recommend action within approved policies and strategies. - g.
-Consider the development and training needs of the Cabinet and members generally and arrange for training sessions or suitable briefings as appropriate. - h.
-Receive and act as appropriate upon representations from councillors, the public, organisations and senior officers.
+- a.
+Provide leadership to the Council and its political administration, and lead the presentation of the recommendations, plans, policies and decisions of the Cabinet and the Council; - b.
+Represent the Council's political and strategic decision-making in the community and in discussions with regional, national and international

-i.
+- organisations and others in order to pursue matters of interest to the Council and its communities and to keep the Council and the Cabinet informed accordingly; - c.
+Appoint members of the Cabinet and allocate Cabinet portfolios; - d.
+Develop and maintain good working relations and effective channels of communication with the Chairman of each Select Committee; - e.
+Direct, manage and chair meetings of the Cabinet and to take responsibility, individually and/or collectively for any specific portfolio, including providing a political lead in proposing new policy, strategy, budget and service standards and reviews, as well as acting as spokesman for the Council; - Meet regularly and provide policy direction to the Chief Executive and other relevant senior offices (with or without the Cabinet) to consider and recommend action within approved policies and strategies; - g.
+Consider the development and training needs of the Cabinet and members generally and arrange for training sessions or suitable briefings as appropriate; - h.
+Receive and act as appropriate upon representations from councillors, the public, organisations and senior officers; - i.
 Promote good working relationships across the political groups that make up the Council.